jgraichen/acfs/README.md

     gem 'acfs', '0.3.0'

 **Note:** Acfs is under development.
-API may change anytime.
-No semantic versioning until version `1.0`.
-Version `1.0` does not mean complete feature set but stable basic code base.
+API may change at any time.
+No semantic versioning will be applied until version `1.0`.
+Version `1.0` does not mean a complete feature set but a first stable code base.

 And then execute: